 Is It Really Vintage Valentino?

-I'm constantly trolling for vintage jewelry online and I have seen many dealers, including many established high end dealers, advertising Valentino jewelry that is not authentic.
-In fact, when you search websites like Etsy and Ebay, only a small percentage of the listings are authentic Valentino.
-When I first started as a dealer I thought maybe these dealers knew something I didn't and that surely so many people could not be wrong.
+I'm constantly looking for vintage jewelry online and I have seen many dealers, including many established high end dealers, advertising Valentino jewelry that is not authentic.
+In fact, when you search websites like Etsy and EBay, only a small percentage of the listings are authentic Valentino.
+When I first began selling jewelry, I thought that maybe these dealers knew something I didn't.
 Now I know better and will share with you my knowledge on how to spot authentic Valentino jewelry versus pieces often mistaken as Valentino.

 How can so many people make this kind of mistake?
-Les Bernard makes some really high quality jewelry, so I can understand thinking that unsigned pieces were produced by Valentino.
-Some of the nicer Les Bernard necklaces, like the one below, can sell for several hundred dollars on Ebay, or even more at a high end store or website.
+Les Bernard makes some very high quality jewelry, some of which was worn on the 80s TV show Dynasty.
+Some of the nicer Les Bernard necklaces, like the one below, can sell for several hundred dollars on EBay, or even more at a high end store or website.
 That being said, some dealers are asking more than a thousand dollars for pieces by Les Bernard that they are claiming to be Valentino!
-They are great pieces of jewelry but just not worth that kind of money.
+They are great pieces of jewelry but not worth that kind of money.

 I have even seen some dealers go so far as to claim that Les Bernard made pieces for Valentino.
 However, I have found absolutely no evidence of a collaboration between Les Bernard and Valentino.
-If there was a collaboration, I would have expected that the Vc symbol be more prominent than the Les Bernard mark, since Valentino is by far the more famous company of the two.
-I also could not find the mark registered by Valentino.
-I am not sure what the Vc is supposed to mean, but I strongly believe that it is some sort of manufacturing mark.
+I also checked Valentino copyrights and the Vc symbol is not copyrighted by the company.
+Moreover, Les Bernard was a subsidy of Vogue Jewelry, so I strongly suspect that Vc is a Vogue mark.

 So how is an authentic Valentino piece signed?
 Below you can see two legitimate signatures.
 Illusion Jewels also mentions an early Valentino signature first used in October of 1970 made from 3 triangles, but I have never seen that particular mark and could not find any examples, so it must be fairly rare.